core-wg/resource-directory/draft-ietf-core-resource-directory.md

 As above, the impact of undesirable links depends on the extent to which the lookup client relies on the RD.
-To avoid the limitations, RD applications should consider <!-- can we pull in RFC6919 to make this normative? --> prescribing that lookup clients only use the discovered information as hints, and describe which pieces of information need to be verified with the server because they impact the application's security.
+To avoid the limitations, RD applications should consider <!-- can we pull in RFC6919 to make this normative? --> prescribing that lookup clients only use the discovered information as hints, and describe which pieces of information need to be verified because they impact the application's security.
+A straightforward way to verify such information is to request it again from an authorized server, typically the one that hosts the target resource.
+That similar to what happens in {{discovery}} when the URI discovery step is repeated.

 ## Link confidentiality {#link-confidentiality}